XRPLF/xrpl-dev-portal/content/concepts/xrpl-sidechains/index.md

 ---
 html: xrpl-sidechains.html
 parent: concepts.html
+seo:
-blurb: An XRPL sidechain is an independent ledger with its own consensus algorithm, transaction types, and rules.
+    description: An XRPL sidechain is an independent ledger with its own consensus algorithm, transaction types, and rules.
 labels:
   - Blockchain
   - Interoperability